FurryGuides

 Climate Control

 • Heat Kills: Do not store your suit in an attic or a car.
-High heat (100°F+) breaks down the glue holding your head together and turns foam into dust.
+Sustained high heat degrades foam and elastic, and once the interior climbs into the 120-140°F (50-60°C) range the EVA hot-melt glue holding your head together starts giving way.
+A parked car or an attic in summer gets there easily.

 • Sunlight: UV light bleaches fur.
 White fur turns yellow; black fur turns brown.
 Keep it in the dark.